Tridecanal

-Tridecanal is an organic compound with the formula CH3(CH2)11CHO.
+Tridecanal is an organic compound with the formula C13H26O|auto=1 CH3(CH2)11CHO.
 A colorless oily liquid, it is the aldehyde derivative of tridecane.
 It is produced by hydroformylation of 1-dodecene.
 Hydrogenation of tridecanal gives 1-tridecanol.

 Occurrence and use

 It is used as a fragrance and is well-tolerated.
 It is a trace component emitted from the combustion of diesel fuel and exposure of synthetic carpets to ozone.